ranfysvalle02/shapeclassifer-cnn/README.md

 A **fully connected (dense) layer** connects every neuron in one layer to every neuron in the next layer, creating a dense matrix of weights.
 The number of parameters is a function of the number of input and output neurons.

-CNNs consist of multiple layers, including **convolutional layers**, which apply filters to the input, detecting specific features such as edges or corners.
+CNNs consist of multiple layers, including **convolutional layers**, which apply filters to the input.
 Afterward, the output from these layers—known as **feature maps**—is passed through **pooling layers** and finally **fully connected layers**, which use the detected features to make a prediction or classification.

 ## Understanding Model Parameters